neridanek/neridanek/README.md

 ### Hi I'm Wiktor 👋

 Self-taught developer from Poznań.
-Working on foreign project including technologies as React, Typescript and REST API.
-I am aspiring to work as Backend/Cloud developer.
-I am open to learn leading-edge technologies also looking for company that would give me a opportunity to use them in commercial projects.
+Worked and still working as Java Developer in some companies.I have commercial experience also in react/mobiles.
+After hours learning DevOps/Cloud Engineering.
 Where you'll find me : https://www.linkedin.com/in/wiktornejman01/

 <!--
 **neridanek/neridanek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.